rufa-a/sleeping_mode/README.md

 # sleeping_mode
-Application for choosing your own sleeping mode in course work of 3d term
+Application for choosing your own sleeping mode in the course of Internet programming languages of 3d term